 Additionally, the Career sessions are limited to faculty who:

-The seminar presenter is Dr. Peg AtKisson of Grant Writers' Seminars and Workshops.
-AtKisson, a neuroscientist by training, is the former director of proposal development at Tufts University and has helped individual faculty members and research teams secure millions of dollars in competitive funding.Apply
+The seminar presenter is Dr. Peg AtKisson, a neuroscientist by training and the former director of proposal development at Tufts University.
+Dr. AtKisson has helped individual faculty members and research teams secure millions of dollars in competitive funding.Apply